-At the heart of the research enterprise at the University of California, San Francisco (UCSF) is a collaborative culture that is embraced by basic scientists and clinical researchers who are dedicated to working together across disciplines to advance discoveries that will lead to new treatments and improved health.
+At the heart of the research enterprise at UC San Francisco is a collaborative culture that is embraced by basic scientists and clinical researchers who are dedicated to working together across disciplines to advance discoveries that will lead to new treatments and improved health.

 Partnerships with groups and people outside the University strengthen this environment, providing synergy that supports UCSF in achieving its mission of advancing health worldwide™.